mariajcunhasantos/mariajcunhasantos/README.md

-## Hi there 👋

 # Maria João Santos

 **Aspiring People Analytics | HR Data Analyst**
-*Bridging Psychology, Data & Project Management*
+*Bridging Psychology & Data*

 ---

 ## 👋 About Me

-Olá!
-Sou a Maria João Santos, natural de Matosinhos (Porto).
+Hello!
+I'm Maria João Santos, based in Portugal.

-Com formação em **Psicologia Organizacional, Social e do Trabalho** (Mestrado pela FPCE-UP), tenho trabalhado nos últimos anos em formação, reconhecimento de competências e desenvolvimento de talentos — especialmente em Centros Qualifica.

-Atualmente estou em **transição de carreira** para a área de **People Analytics / HR Data Analyst**, combinando o meu conhecimento profundo sobre comportamento humano e organizações com competências técnicas em análise de dados, IA e gestão de projetos.
+With a background in **Organizational, Social and Occupational Psychology** (Master’s degree from University of Porto), I have worked in training, skills recognition, career guidance and talent development.

+I am currently transitioning my career into **People Analytics / HR Data Analyst**, combining deep knowledge of human behavior and organizations with technical skills in data analytics and AI.

 ---

 ## 🛠️ Skills & Tools

 - **Data Analytics**: SQL, Python, R, Power BI
-- **Project Management**: MS Project, planeamento, orçamentação e execução de projetos
 - **People & HR**: Skills Assessment, Learning & Development, Talent Analytics
 - **Soft Skills**: Facilitation, Data Storytelling, Cross-cultural communication
+- **Project Management**: MS Project, planning, budgeting and execution

 ---

 ## 📚 Recent Learning Journey

-- **Cegid AiDAPT – Data Analytics** (2025/2026)
+- **Cegid AiDAPT – Data Analytics Programme** (2025/2026)
-- **Project Management + MS Project** (25h + 25h) – GTI Formação (Junho 2026)
+- **Project Management + MS Project** (June 2026)
+- **Artificial Intelligence for HR** 8h – June 2026
-- **Youth4SmartCities** (Erasmus+) – Facilitator do módulo *Urban Data Analysis and Open Data* (Sérvia, Maio 2026)
+- **Youth4SmartCities** (Erasmus+) – Trainer of the module *Urban Data Analysis and Open Data* (Serbia, May 2026)

 ---

 ## 🌟 Featured Projects

-*(Em breve — em construção)*

-- **Employee Turnover Prediction** – Análise preditiva de saída de colaboradores
-- **Skill Gap Analysis** – Identificação de lacunas de competências e recomendação de formação
-- **Data-Driven Storytelling** – Projetos desenvolvidos no Youth4SmartCities
+*(Coming soon — currently working on it)*

 ---

 ## 🎯 Current Goal

-Desenvolver uma carreira em **People Analytics**, onde possa usar dados para melhorar decisões relacionadas com talento, desenvolvimento organizacional e experiência dos colaboradores.

-Sempre aberta a colaborações, projetos ou conversas sobre a interseção entre Psicologia, Dados e Gestão de Projetos.
+To build a career in **People Analytics**, using data and AI to drive better decisions in talent development, employee experience, and organizational performance.

+Always open to collaborations, projects or conversations about the intersection of Psychology, Data, and HR Innovation.

 ---